 Modesto’s murals are a sight to behold and are guaranteed to level up your photography game.

-Music styles ranging from Latin urban to blues, rock to reggaeton can be found in the region, mirroring the region's diverse population.
+Music styles ranging from Latin urban to blues and rock to reggaeton can be found around the city, mirroring its diverse population.

 From Music in the Plaza on Fridays from May to September to Rockin' Holidays in December, downtown's 10th Street Plaza hosts free concerts.